dalaing/blog/content/community/general.md

 - [Board Game Arena](https://en.boardgamearena.com/join)
 - [Yucata](https://www.yucata.de/en/)

-I have a recurring Zoom call to allow people to come together, find other people to play with, recommend various games to play etc...
+I have a recurring [Zoom](https://zoom.us/) call to allow people to come together, find other people to play with, recommend various games to play etc...

-At the moment I have the call scheduled to go from 9 AM - midnight (Brisbane time, AKA UTC+10) on weeknights, so that people can just drop in whenever and hang out:
+At the moment I have the [Zoom](https://zoom.us/) call scheduled to go from 9 AM - midnight (Brisbane time, AKA UTC+10) on weeknights, so that people can just drop in whenever and hang out:

 - for those joining from a browser, the link is [https://us04web.zoom.us/j/429711127?pwd=NE00SXI3Tlc3QzBqYzRLSmdjdnh6Zz09](https://us04web.zoom.us/j/429711127?pwd=NE00SXI3Tlc3QzBqYzRLSmdjdnh6Zz09)
 - for those joining from the app, the Meeting ID is 429 711 127 and the Password is 767668